salmanrrana/backToBasics/seasons_hooks/README.md

 ### `What does it do?`

-This is a project that uses the "Unsplash" API to perform a search and return pictures associated to that search.
+This project is takes a user location using navigator.geolocation.getCurrentPosition from the browser and then provide feedback to the user once permission is given to access location.

 ### `Learn More:`